KrakenMare-Interactive/doom-cricket/README.md

 I am struggling a bit with the release cycle and also how to simply change the character sheet.

 More research required but I *think* I have the scaffolding in place.

+## Day Five

+The dimensions of the Adelaide Oval are:

+167 x 124 metres , 2100 sqm

+A cricket pitch is 20m long and 3m wide

+I need to make a map which incorporates these dimensions somehow.

+I will try to divide everything by 3:

+height of oval =  167/3 = 56
+width of oval = 41
+length of pitch = 7
+with of pitch = 1

+Map dimensions

+Tile width and height 32 px

+41 width =  1312 (at double is 2624)
+56 height = 1792 (at double is 3584)

+## Day Six

+Having trouble defining attributes for the actors.

+## Day Ten

+Decided to rebuild the entire Foundry back-end and use the Simple Worldbuilding System.
+This will allow for more rapid prototyping.
+Successfully deployed this and successfully tested locally and on The Forge.
+Adjusted oval dimensions.
+Created wicket tile.